zdebruine/zachdebruine.com/content/post/2023-10-20-online-orthogonal-nmf-for-scalable-and-interpretable-dimension-reduction/index.md

 ## Approximate Orthogonality

-The expectation of orthogonal NMF is that `\(WW^T\)` will approximately yield the identity matrix.
+The expectation of orthogonal NMF is that $WW^T$ will approximately yield the identity matrix.
 This is the case for SVD, but it is only approximately true for NMF due to non-negativity constraints and no explicit enforcement of orthogonality during fitting.

 If indeed we did enforce orthogonality of "W" (for instance, with Gram Schmidt) during fitting, we would encounter negative values in "W", and setting those back to 0 would just complicate stochastic gradient descent after non-negativity constraints on W.